Phalloidin: Biosynthesis

 Phalloidin is a bicyclic heptapeptide containing an unusual cysteine-tryptophan linkage.
 The gene coding for synthesis of phalloidin is part of the MSDIN family in the Death Cap mushroom and codes for a 34 amino acid propeptide.
 A proline residue flanks the seven-residue region that will later become phalloidin.
 After translation, the peptide must be proteolyticly excised, cyclized, hydroxylated, Trp-Cys cross-linked to form tryptathionine, and epimerized to form a D-Thr.
 The order and exact biochemical mechanism for these steps is not yet fully understood.
 The current belief is that the necessary biosynthetic genes are clustered near the MSDIN genes.

 The first post-translational modification of the 34-mer is proteolytic cleavage via a prolyl oligopeptidase (POP) to remove the 10-amino acid "leader" peptide.
 The POP then cyclizes the heptapeptide Ala-Trp-Leu-Ala-Thr-Cys-Pro by transpeptidation between amino acid 1 (Ala) and amino acid 7 (Pro).
-It is believed that the formation of tryptathionine through Trp-Cys cross-linking occurs next.
+It is believed that the formation of tryptathionine through Trp-Cys cross-linking occurs next and is carried out by a different enzyme.